javidsegura/efficient-classifier/documentation/library_summary.md

 - Class abstraction

 You need to understand these concepts (less than 45 minutes in total, approx) in order to integrate your code properly.

+## EXTRAS
+- For code documentation (writing docstrings in the classes and its methods) we are using 'reStructuredText (reST) Style'.
+Make sure u adhere to that standard.
+- If you are coding with LLMs in the IDE, I strongly suggest adding all these documentation files in the context window of your prompt